 Do Leg Presses Make Your Butt Better?

-Leg presses are a kind of workout that specifically targets your glutes, the muscles that construct your butt.
+Leg press machines are a kind of workout that specifically targets your glutes, the muscles that construct your butt.
 When these muscles are not put to use, they result in saggy, misshapen or skinny muscles.

 This can be fixed by including leg press exercises on your leg day to focus solely on the gluteus and help is become firm with a better shape.
 To make it work in the best way for you, the ideal leg press workout includes 3-5 sets of the exercise with each set having reps between 6-12 counts.
 This way, you can challenge the muscles and they work to recover stronger.